TheTreeofGrace/Hands-on-with-MUnit-and-Pact/README.md

 ### 1.1 Running a test

+To run the MUnit test find and open the file `pact-munit-example/src/test/munit/get-tea-test-suite.xml`.
+We can see the test has already been setup.
+Now right click and run the test by clicking on the option `Run MUnit Suite`.

 ![](docs-images/1.6-run-tea-store-test.png)

+You will see the below error output in the terminal.
+This is because we are missing an environment variable.

 ![](docs-images/1.7-tea-store-error.png)

+To setup the environment variable we will need to go to `Run -> Run Configurations...`.

 ![](docs-images/1.8-tea-store-config.png)

+Next we add the environment variable `env` with the value `local`.

 ![](docs-images/1.9-tea-store-env.png)

+> Sometimes there are issues with inputing text into the field with the Playground instance.
+When this happens, typing into a text file on your machine and then going back to the instance and try again.
+It should then for some reason, let you now type into the box.

 ![](docs-images/1.10-tea-store-env.png)

+When you have successfully entered the envrionment variable, run the test again.
+This time it should pass.

 ![](docs-images/1.11-tea-store-test-pass.png)

+The Pact file will be created under: `./pact-munit-example/target/pacts/myOnlineTeaStore-teaSupplier.json`.
+Open the file and take a look at it.

 ### 1.2 Running the provider verification

 ![](docs-images/1.12-tea-supplier.png)

+We will get an output of `STATUS -> FAILED`.
+This is to be expected.
+Similar to the `pact-example-munit` project, we also need to set the environment variable again for the Tea Supplier.

 ![](docs-images/1.13-tea-sup-fail.png)

+Go to `Run Configuration` and click on `Environment`.
+Add the variable `env` with the value `local`.

 ![](docs-images/1.14-tea-sup-env.png)

+Now run the application again by right click -> `Run`.
+This time we should see `STATUS -> DEPLOYED`

 ![](docs-images/1.15-tea-sup-run.png)

+Now we need to go to the Wetty terminal to run the provider test with the pact file.
+Go to <YOUR-PANDA>.devopsplayground.org/wetty

+Make sure you are in the /Home/workdir/Hands-on-with-MUnit-and-Pact/tea-supplier directory.
+Check this by running `pwd`.
+If not in the correct directory then run `cd workdir/Hands-on-with-MUnit-and-Pact/tea-supplier`.

+In the terminal enter the command `mvn pact:verify`.
+It might take some time as it will need to download the plugin.
+When it is done you should see output like the below image.

 ![](docs-images/1.16-tea-sup-test-run.png)

+We can see there are some failures with the response body not being as expected.

+- 1.1) body: $.tea.0.cost Expected "2GBP" (String) to be an integer

+- 1.2) body: $.tea.0.type Expected "decaffeinated" to match '(caffinated|decaffinated)'

+- 1.3) body: $.tea Expected a List with 1 elements but received 2 elements

+This is an example of the DSL setup not being correct.
+So we will need to see what the issue is.

 ## 2. Fixing the contract verification